KotlinNLP/GeoLocation/src/main/resources/README.md

 ### Locations hierarchy

-Locations have one of the following types, that can be deduced from their ID:
+Locations have one of the following types, that are deduced from their ID:
 * `city` (ID: "XXXX?????XXXX")
 * `admin_area_1` (ID: "XXXX??XXX0000")
 * `admin_area_2` (ID: "XXXXXX0000000")